cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* str

-This field is only used for `INTERNAL` load balancing.

-For internal load balancing, this field identifies the BackendService resource to receive the matched traffic.
+Identifies the backend service to which the forwarding rule sends traffic.

+Required for Internal TCP/UDP Load Balancing and Network Load Balancing;
+must be omitted for all other load balancer types.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#backend_service ComputeForwardingRule#backend_service}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#backend_service ComputeForwardingRule#backend_service}

 ---